 The History category encompasses community-based research, collections, and public presentation aimed at enhancing awareness of the region's physical and social development and distinct cultural identities.
-Conservation projects for registered heritage property or a historically significant cultural development and distinct cultural development and distinct projects for registered heritage property or a historically significant cultural development and distinct cultural development and distinct projects for registered heritage property or a historically significant cultural development and distinct cultural development and dev identities.
 Conservation projects for registered heritage property or a historically significant artefact are also funded under this category.